Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | 2032 | 2011 | ~7,946 MW | Open Space + Large-Scale Commercial |

-| Source: Fraunhofer ISE, “Photovoltaic and Battery Storage Expansion in Germany: The Numbers,” February 2024 · Expiration year = commissioning year + 20 years + 1-year subsidy period · Installed capacity as of early 2026: 117 GW total PV capacity across 5.71 million systems (Federal Network Agency, MaStR as of January 13, 2026) · Affected in 2026: approximately 66,000 systems (Solar Industry Survey, February 2026). | |||
+| Source: Fraunhofer ISE, “Photovoltaic and Battery Storage Expansion in Germany: By the Numbers,” February 2024.
+Decommissioning year = year of commissioning + 20 years + 1-year subsidy period.
+Installed capacity as of early 2026: 117 GW of total PV capacity across 5.71 million systems (Federal Network Agency, MaStR as of January 13, 2026); systems affected in 2026: approximately 66,000 (Solar Industry Survey, February 2026). | |||

 What the Fraunhofer long-term study on module lifespan reveals